mlua-rs/rlua/README.md

     trigger.
 If you encounter one of these this is a bug.
   * When the internal version of Lua is built using the `gcc` crate (the default), `LUA_USE_APICHECK` is enabled.
-Any abort caused by this internal Lua API checking should be considered a bug.
+Any abort caused by this internal Lua API checking should be considered a bug, particularly because without `LUA_USE_APICHECK` it would generally be unsafe.
   * The library internally calls lua_checkstack to ensure that there is sufficient stack space, and if the stack cannot be sufficiently grown this is a panic.
 There should not be a way to cause this using the API, if you